joshbegley/nyt-latest/README.md

 `Russia's suspended athletics federation (RusAF) has asked World Athletics to postpone a decision on potential fresh sanctions or even expulsion.`\
 https://nytimes.com/reuters/2020/07/28/sports/28reuters-sport-doping-russia-athletics.html?searchResultPosition=8

-**Exclusive: Trump Administration to Undertake DACA Review in New Bid to End Program**\
+**Exclusive: Trump Administration to Offer Extensions for Some 'Dreamer' Immigrants**\
 `U.S. President Donald Trump's administration plans to allow so-called 'Dreamer' immigrants to renew deportation protections for a year while it reviews a Supreme Court ruling, a senior administration official said on Tuesday.`\
 https://nytimes.com/reuters/2020/07/28/us/28reuters-usa-immigration-trump-daca-exclusive.html?searchResultPosition=9